Inspire, Enable & Celebrate:

 has had many years working on environmental issues both in the UK and internationally for major commercial organisations.
 Before joining our board she had been a senior executive with a major company sponsoring Foundation projects.

-has worked on many of the Foundation’s projects involving elms, yews and tourism management and 02’s It’s Your Community and Think Big.
-She has been particularly involved in running the Wessex Watermarks awards over many years.
+has worked on many of the Foundation’s projects involving elms, yews and tourism management and O2’s It’s Your Community and Think Big.
+She was particularly involved in running the Wessex Watermarks awards over many years.